asyml/forte/README.md

 **Forte** is a toolkit for building Natural Language Processing pipelines, featuring cross-task interaction, adaptable data-model interfaces and composable pipeline.

+Forte is a toolkit for building Natural Language Processing pipelines, featuring composable components, convenient data interfaces, and cross-task interaction.
+Forte designs a universal data representation format for text, making it a one-stop platform to assemble state-of-the-art NLP/ML technologies, ranging from Information Retrieval, Natural Language Understanding to Natural Language Generation.

 Forte was originally developed in CMU and is actively contributed by [Petuum](https://petuum.com/) in collaboration with other institutes.
 This project is part of the [CASL Open Source](http://casl-project.ai/) family.

-Forte provides a platform to assemble state-of-the-art NLP and ML technologies in a highly-composable fashion, including a wide spectrum of tasks ranging from Information Retrieval, Natural Language Understanding to Natural Language Generation.

 ### Download and Installation